 - Stop and review COVID-19 distribution and loan forms carefully By Greg Daugherty, Deb Boiarsky, Victoria Hanohano-Hong and Rich Helmreich The Coronavirus Aid, Relief and Economic Security (CARES) Act, authorizes employers to make changes to their qualified retirement plans to increase loan limits, delay loan repayments, and make distributions to plan participants experiencing certain COVID-19 related circumstances.
 Due to a lack of guidance from the IRS, there’s confusion among third-party administrators (TPAs) about how to administer these changes, resulting in potential issues with forms used by TPAs to approve these CARES...
 More

-- How to claim COVID-19 tax credits via payroll By Victoria Hanohano-Hong, Gerhard Schulte, Mark Snider and Dave Tumen Employers may claim the Employee Retention Tax Credit and the tax credits available under the Families First Coronavirus Response Act (FFCRA) for relief during the COVID-19 pandemic.
+- How to claim COVID-19 tax credits via payroll By Victoria Hanohano-Hong, Dave Tumen and Porter Wright Employers may claim the Employee Retention Tax Credit and the tax credits available under the Families First Coronavirus Response Act (FFCRA) for relief during the COVID-19 pandemic.
 They do this first, by reducing the employer portion of Social Security taxes, and then, by reducing the employer’s payroll deposits in an amount equal to the refundable portion of the accrued credits, instead of depositing said amount with the IRS.
-The payroll taxes an employer...
+The payroll taxes an employer may retain...
 More

 - The Employee Retention Tax Credit By Victoria Hanohano-Hong On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) was signed into law.
 The CARES Act introduced the Employee Retention Tax Credit (ERTC), a new tax credit to incentivize employers, who are economically distressed due to COVID-19, to retain employees.
 The credit The ERTC provides a 50% tax credit on qualified wages paid to employees.
 For every dollar of qualified wages paid to an employee, the employer can claim a credit of 50 cents.
 There...
 More